 - How accurately does the departmental information describe your research interests?
 For many professors, research interests change from year to year.
 Find out what your prospective supervisor is interested in.

 - Will I be participating in a reading group or lab meetings?
+These can be particularly enriching, and give you more practice explaning and presenting your research in talk formats.

 - Are you currently working with any other students (i.e., graduate students)?
+Graduate students, in particular, can be excellent mentors.

 - Is there a possibility that you will be leaving on sabbatical in the next two (or three) years?
 An absent professor may pose a problem to your own research plans.
 It may also leave you without any guidance for a year.